Skip to main content

 Scheduling of Final Examinations

-2. When submitting the list of course offerings each Semester or Sessions, academic units will indicate to the Office of the Registrar whether a Final Examination is to be administered for each course section.
+- When submitting the list of course offerings each Semester or Sessions, academic units will indicate to the Office of the Registrar whether a Final Examination is to be administered for each course section as well as the modality of the examination.
+If the academic unit requires in-person examinations for a course that is otherwise offered online, this must be clearly communicated to students and indicated on the syllabus on day one of the course offering.
 If a Final Examination is to be administered, the academic unit must also indicate the duration of the Final Examination.

 Final Examination Requirements

-1. Students must present a valid physical or digital Ontario Tech University student photo ID, or a valid government issued photo ID that is in English at each Final Examination.
+- Students must present at each Final Examination a valid physical or digital Ontario Tech University student photo ID, or a valid government issued photo ID that is in English.

 Invigilators

-1. Where necessary, each Faculty Office is responsible for assigning invigilators for each Final Examination in order to ensure adequate supervision is provided.
+- Where necessary, each academic unit is responsible for assigning invigilators for each Final Examination to ensure adequate supervision is provided.
 When assigning invigilators, Faculties will ensure that:

-1. Normally, there are two invigilators for the first 100 students and an additional invigilator for every 50 students after that.
+- Normally, there are two invigilators for the first 100 students and an additional invigilator for every 50 students above that.

-2. Chief Invigilator.
-The Office of the Registrar will designate a chief invigilator for all Final Examinations scheduled in shared space involving different Faculties.
+- The Office of the Registrar will designate a Chief Invigilator for all Final Examinations scheduled in shared space involving different Faculties.

 Final Examination Timing

-1. Course instructors and invigilators will arrive in advance of the scheduled Final Examination time in order to ensure adequate preparation ahead of the Final Examination.
+- Course instructors and invigilators will arrive in advance of the scheduled Final Examination time to ensure adequate preparation ahead of the Final Examination.
 Arrival time is dependent on the location of the Final Examination:

-2. Students will be permitted to enter the gymnasium, classroom or other examination room 20 minutes prior to the start of the Final Examination.
+- Students will be permitted to enter the examination room 15 minutes prior to the start of the Final Examination.
+If the examination is scheduled in a gymnasium, students will be permitted entry 20 minutes prior to the start of the examination.

-2. Students will not be permitted to leave the Final Examination room for the first hour.
+- Students will not be permitted to leave the Final Examination room during the first hour.

-3. Students arriving after the start of the official start of the Final Examination will be permitted to write the exam, but no additional time beyond that given to all students will be granted.
+- Students arriving after the start of the Final Examination will only be permitted to write the examination if the arrival is within the first hour.
+No additional time to compensate for the late arrival will be granted.

-1. Students will not be permitted to leave the examination room within the last 15 minutes of the Final Examination time.
+- Students will not be permitted to leave the examination room during the first hour and within the last 15 minutes of the Final Examination time.
+The course-specific examination instructions may require students to remain in the Final Examination room beyond the first hour and up to the duration of

 Leaving the Examination Location During a Final Examination